 distclean target does this as well but also deletes the compressed source archive for this package from the

 So a typical installation command may look like this:

 sudo make config-recursive install distclean

 This will prompt you to configure the port and any dependencies at the beginning of the process.
-Afterwards it will download and verify the integrity of the source archive.
+Afterward, it will download and verify the integrity of the source archive.
 It will then change contexts to fulfill any missing dependencies.
 When that process is complete, it will return to the port in question, extract the archive, apply any necessary patches, and configure it according to the options you selected.
 It will then compile the application and install it on your system.
-Afterwards, it will remove the expanded source code for this port and any dependencies.
+Afterward, it will remove the expanded source code for this port and any dependencies.
 It will then delete the source archive for this port.

 Execute the command above within the